-Shahriar Zehtabchi, MD, FNYAEM, is Professor of Emergency Medicine and Vice Chair of Scientific Affairs in the department of emergency medicine.
+Shahriar Zehtabchi, MD, is a tenured professor and Vice Chair of Scientific Affairs in the department of emergency medicine.
 He completed his emergency medicine residency at SUNY Downstate Medical Center and Kings County Hospital in Brooklyn, New York in 2002 and joined the faculty the same year.
-He is actively involved in clinical research in the fields of trauma, traumatic brain injury, and neurological emergencies, and has received more than $3 million in funding from the National Institutes of Health and other sources.
+He is actively involved in clinical research in the fields of trauma and neurological emergencies, and has received more than $3 million in funding from the National Institutes of Health and other sources.

 If you have suggestions, requests, or questions about a particular NNT review, please send us a message and we’ll try to address it as soon as possible.